 Mark Harrop is an experienced self-employed fabricator-welder who works and lives in Horbury, near Wakefield in West Yorkshire.
 He has supported the 250 New Towns Club from the start in September 2010 and develops new events.
 He has an interest in photography and appreciates the pressing need to communicate fresh political ideas.

-Owen Hatherley, researched Everyday Life, Mass Production, Mass Politics and the Avant Garde in Weimar Germany and the USSR, 1917-1934, his PhD at Birkbeck College, London.
+Owen Hatherley researched Everyday Life, Mass Production, Mass Politics and the Avant Garde in Weimar Germany and the USSR, 1917-1934, his PhD at Birkbeck College, London.
 Owen blogs on Architecture and Politics.
 He writes for Socialist Worker, Historical Materialism, BD, The Wire, New Statesman, and Archinect.
 A widely published author, Owen regularly contributes to The Guardian.

 John McKean is an architect, historian and critic, who taught for many years.
 He is the author of various books and many essays on architecture, but mostly about episodes in Nineteenth and Twentieth Century design.
 His work is in the study of architecture - of urban places, of designers, and often of individual buildings and their insides.

 Tony Pierce has over 30 years experience as a planner in local government.
 He consults for clients looking for a systems-thinking approach to the management and improvement of Local Authority town planning, housing, and regeneration services.
 He believes in planning strategically on a scale to advance the pace of architectural production.

 Jonathan Schwinge was a scholarship diploma student at the Architectural Association.
 His Airlander project was exhibited in the Ford Journey Zone at the Millennium Dome in 2000.
 Working for various commercial architects he started Schwinge Ltd in 2005, as an inventive design and technology driven office.
 He has designed a Mile High Tower.

 audacity organises authoritative international research, engaging seminars, large conferences, and a provocative website.
 Our work would have been far less successful without the support given by a number of professional photographers, who we thank, and heartily recommend.